LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/resources/file-functions/README.md

 #Resource: Functions with Files

-We were just introduced to some new functions that allow us to work with multiple files.
+We were just introduced to some new functions that allow us to work with external files.
 Pretty cool stuff, if you ask us.
 But in the process, we were just shown a bunch of new terms and types of arguments.
 You might have been like, "whoa, <a href="https://www.youtube.com/watch?v=Y5qKNlcUwKs" target="_blank">Nelly</a>, buffer? block? file pointer?!
 What is all this?"

 Not to worry!
 We're going to go through this more slowly to better understand each of these functions and how to use them.
 ***